logiqai/docs/logiq-server-configuration/destinations.md

 ## partition \[optional\]

-An optional partition reference can be provided which tells the LOGIQ server on how to organize the data at the destination.
+An optional partition reference can be provided which tells the Apica Ascent server on how to organize the data at the destination.

 In the example below, there are two destinations defined: _**t\_webservers** and **t\_debug**_**.** A partition reference ****_**p\_by\_day**_ ****is specified for the destination ****_**t\_webservers** \_but not for_  **t**\_**debug.** The p\_by\_day is a named reference to a partition definition.
 See section on [Partitions](partitions.md) on how to specify a partitioning scheme for destination data.